 About the Conference

-The Biennial VMI Leadership Conference is a top tier conference held every other year, attracting the faculty and cadets of the nation’s top schools, representatives of the public and private sector, military, and non-profit audiences.
-The conference is designed to explore themes relating to ethical leadership.
+Begun in 2010, the biennial VMI Leadership Conference is a hallmark of the Center for Leadership and Ethic’s programming.
+It is a top tier conference held every other year that addresses an urgent and/or emerging issue of ethical leader development.
+The conference attracts the attention of faculty and students of the nation’s top schools, representatives of the public and private sectors, military leaders, and non-profit audiences.